TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 Avast offers very good anti-malware protection.
 It was able to detect 100% of the malware samples I hid on my device, and its scan didn’t slow my system down.

-Avast’s real-time protection is also excellent — it was able to detect and block all suspicious files that I attempted to download after I turned it on.
+The real-time protection is also excellent — it was able to detect and block all suspicious files that I attempted to download after I turned it on, as well as samples I tried to extract from password-protected folders and archives.

 Avast vs. TotalAV: Web Security